- Combined MD&M West, WestPack, Automation Technology Pacific and Plastec West show features new technologies.

 These robots from Locus Robotics help warehouses and distribution centers optimize their operations and control labor costs.
 They also work safely alongside humans and feature a very user-friendly interface.

 Collaborative robotics have clearly gained some traction, with offerings from Universal Robotics on display in conjunction with other manufacturing technologies, especially part handling and machine tending.
 This technology has proven useful for a wide variety of applications in which humans need to be in the work envelope or interact with the robot.
 Traditional industrial robot manufacturers, such as Fanuc, also had collaborative robots on display.

 5. OMRON Quattro Delta-Style Robot

 Perhaps the most impressive display at the show was the OMRON booth.
 OMRON had recently purchased Adept Technology, and the combination of robotics and machine sensing expertise on display was impressive.
 They had a demonstration in which a Quattro delta-style robot called FORPHEUS played table tennis with a real person.
 FORPHEUS uses a three-camera system to see the ball and evaluate the person it is playing against.
 An AI controller works together with a motion controller to track ball trajectory and instruct the robot how to hit the ball.
 The system uses machine learning to evaluate its opponent’s skill level and adjust accordingly to encourage longer rallies.

-Robotics innovation continues to impress, with exhibitors showcasing more innovative designs each year in an effort to provide solutions for a variety of industrial manufacturing needs.
+Robotics innovation continues to impress, with exhibitors showcasing more innovative designs each year in an effort to provide solutions for a variety of industrial equipment manufacturing needs.
 Keller Technology Corporation can integrate a variety of robotics system solutions into your manufacturing project.
 Contact us for more information.